EmilieVS/EmilieVS/README.md

-- 👋 Hi, I’m @EmilieVS.
+- 👋 Hello, my name is Emilie.

+- 👩‍💻 I'm a junior fullstack developper (mainly interested in backend to be honest) but I can handle the front just fine.
+I'm currently on training at Ada Tech School.
-- 👀 I’m interested in web and mobile development.
-I would love to do gaming too at some point but for now I want to focus on web and mobile.
+- 👀 I’m interested in working in web or mobile development.
+I would love to do gaming too at some point but I don't think of it for now.
-- 💞️ I’m looking to collaborate on any interesting project that fit with my learning goal.
+- 💞️ My backend languages are Python and Java.
+I started programming in Python on my own about a year ago(on Udemy) but I had the opportunity to learn Java recently and I loved it !
+- 🌱 I will soon learn some frameworks.
+I'm mainly interested in React.
-- 🌱 I’m currently learning so many things !
-I know Javascript, Python and I just started Java and React (on my own).
-I also know a bit of ThreeJS and Globe JS.
+I've already used SpringBoot, I also know a bit of ThreeJS and Globe JS.

 - 📫 How to reach me ?
 Mainly on : https://www.linkedin.com/in/emilie-vincent-sully/
-- ⚡ Fun fact : this is actuallly my second (career) life !
-A few months ago, I was doing something completely different for a living.
+- ⚡ Fun fact : I'm a Crossfitter !